top of page

 Participant Handouts:

-Critical Considerations when Establishing an Urban Farm
+Critical Considerations When Establishing an Urban Farm

 While urban farming allows for the development of a variety of environmental, economic, and social benefits to the surrounding communities, there are several considerations to be made to ensure that your urban farm is purposeful and successful.